Andrew DickensBachelor of Arts in Business Information Systems, 2013

 Andrew had briefly attended several other schools before finishing his degree at Ashford, and he noted, “One of the things that sets Ashford apart is the convenience and the innovation behind the programs.
 It just makes it so much easier when you have everything you need at your fingertips.
 I could do my homework in the airport, on the plane, really literally everywhere.”

 Now, Andrew is wasting no time pursuing his dream of one day becoming a doctor.
-He has already enrolled in an MBA program specializing in health care management, and after he separates from the military he plans to enroll in a pre-med program with the end goal of eventually applying to medical school.
+He enrolled in an MBA program specializing in health care management, and after he separates from the military he plans to enroll in a pre-med program with the end goal of eventually applying to medical school.
 “It will be a long journey, but that’s what I want to do.
 The reality is that Ashford is facilitating my future.”